SumoLogic/sumologic-documentation/docs/dashboards-new/locate-deviations.md

 ---
 id: locate-deviations-time-series
+title: Locate Deviations in a Time Series
 ---

-# Locate deviations in a time series

 An **outlier** is a data point that is outside the range of expected values.
 This page shows you how to locate deviations beyond thresholds in a time series.